galvez/nuxpress/README.md

 While I see the value of having `vuepress` as a standalone CLI tool and everything it does that Nuxt doesn't (e.g., all SEO-friendly publishing tweaks), for me really its **golden feature** is streamlining Markdown in Vue files.
-And it's why I think VuePress should stay focused on documentation, which it does really well.

 Now, I **really like** Nuxt's code organization standards.
 Having a blog as a Nuxt app makes sense, as it would give me total freedom for customization.